 Embracing My Silver and Grey

 For instance, I recently decided to let my hair go silver and grey.
-When I made the decision to do this about six or so months ago, I had been dyeing my hair for ten years, and it had started to cause me a lot of fear and anxiety.
-I had wanted to let it go natural, but for years, I had heard messages about women’s hair that amounted to this: “Grey hair is unattractive, and it’s all downhill from there.”
+When I made the decision to do this about six or so months ago, I had been dyeing my hair for ten years.
+It was causing me a lot of fear and anxiety.
+For years I had thought about letting it go natural, but I had heard negative messages about women’s hair.
+They basically amounted to this: “Grey hair is unattractive, and it’s all downhill from there.”

-So, I kept dyeing my hair, even though I increasingly hated the process; hated all the trash I was putting into landfills because of it; and hated that I felt afraid of folks knowing I had a lot of silver and grey hair.
+So, I kept dyeing my hair, even though I increasingly hated the process.
+I hated all the trash I was putting into landfills because of it, and I felt afraid of folks knowing I had a lot of silver and grey hair.
 GASP!

 This all became so stressful that finally I felt like I had to find a different way to live, much like I felt when I decided to stop pursuing unrealistic body standards.

-Soon after I made this decision, I found a community of women online who have let their hair go grey and silver and every shade in between.
+Soon after I made this decision, I found a community of women online who have let their hair go grey and silver.
 (The group is Curly Silvers.)
-They are spunky, exuberant, youthful, and beautiful, and their courage validated my own desire to go grey and gave me permission to continue down the path I was already on, much like the women I listed above who have given me the confidence to make friends with my body.
+They are spunky, exuberant, youthful, and beautiful, and their courage validated my own desire to go grey.
+It gave me permission to continue down the path I was already on, much like the women I listed above who have given me the confidence to make friends with my body.